akkartik/mu/subx/Readme.md

 Bytecode interpreter for a subset of the 32-bit x86 ISA.

 * Only instructions that operate on the 32-bit E*X registers.
+(No floating-point yet.)
 * Only instructions that assume a flat address space; no instructions that use segment registers.
-* No instructions that check the carry or parity flags; arithmetic operations always operate on signed numbers (while bitwise operations always operate on unsigned numbers)
+* No instructions that check the carry or parity flags; arithmetic operations always operate on signed integers (while bitwise operations always operate on unsigned integers)
 * Only relative jump instructions (with 8-bit or 16-bit offsets).

 These rules yield a clean instruction set.
 We don't care about running